Research & Teaching

 Research & Teaching foregrounds the centrality of knowledge production to the university’s mission.
 Projects in this frame examine how research, teaching, collecting, and archiving have been defined, articulated, and practiced, as well as how they have been resourced and evaluated.
 The Research & Teaching frame also considers the broad range of activities and sites at U-M that support and advance knowledge production, including the university’s libraries and museums.

-This frame encourages deeper reflection on how changing understandings of the university’s core activities have affected the education of our students; impacted local, regional, national, and global communities; at times justified previously extractive relationships with communities around the world in the name of esearch; and shaped our contributions to society at large.
+This frame encourages deeper reflection on how changing understandings of the university’s core activities have affected the education of our students; impacted local, regional, national, and global communities; at times justified previously extractive relationships with communities around the world in the name of research; and shaped our contributions to society at large.

 As part of the IHP’s reparative work, this frame seeks to build more reciprocal, co-creative relationships with community partners.